 Capital assets.
-The Town of Belville's investment in capital assets for its governmental activities as of June 30, 2019 total \$51,312,601 (net of accumulated depreciation).
+The Town of Belville's investment in capital assets for its governmental activities as of June 30, 2020 totals \$4,156,716 (net of accumulated depreciation).
 These assets include land, vehicles, and equipment.
+All capital assets in business-type activities had been transferred back to Brunswick Regional Water and Sewer H2GO.